stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 - **Script Restoration:** A series of 4 BIPs were [posted][gsr bips] for the Script Restoration project.
-The Script changes and opcodes proposed in these 4 BIPs would enable all of the functionality proposed in the above opcode proposals and more while restoring and updating Script to be more useful to developers and users alike.
+The Script changes and opcodes proposed in these 4 BIPs would enable all of the functionality proposed in the above opcode proposals while allowing even more script expressivity.

 </div>